-(1) Operating lease payments include \$32 million related to options to extend lease terms that are reasonably certain of being exercised and exclude \$8 million of legally binding minimum lease payments for leases signed but not yet commenced.
-Operating leases that have been signed but not yet commenced are for equipment and will commence in 2019 with lease terms of 3 to 7 years.
+(1) Operating lease payments include \$61 million related to options to extend lease terms that are reasonably certain of being exercised and exclude \$13 million of legally binding minimum lease payments for leases signed but not yet commenced.
+Operating leases that have been signed but not yet commenced are for real estate and equipment and will commence in 2019 with lease terms of one to seven years.